iamkanishka/Typescript-Concepts/Readme.md

 63. Return Property Descriptor Data from the Method Decorator in the typescript.
 64. Implement Property Validation Decorators in teh Typescript - Part 1.
 65. Implement Property Validation Decorators in teh Typescript - Part 2.
+66. Typescript Project - Create Class that takes all the data from the form - Part 1.